 Generally, Gmail messages are set up for direct delivery.
 Direct delivery sends all email messages for users in a domain to their Gmail inbox.
 The basic setup instructions for your domain describe how to set up direct delivery.

 For more mail routing use cases and examples, see Email routing and delivery.

 Add a mail route for your domain

-From the Admin console Home page, go to AppsGoogle WorkspaceGmailHosts.
+In the Admin console, go to Menu AppsGoogle WorkspaceGmailHosts.

 - Click Add Route.